xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0`
 Maximum: `1`

-The grayscale option **converts the viewport to grayscale**.
+The grayscale property **converts the viewport to grayscale**.
 A value of 1 is completely grayscale.
 A value of 0 leaves the viewport unchanged.
 Values between 0 and 1 are linear multipliers on the effect.
 If omitted, the CSS filter won't be applied.

 #### sepia
 Type: `Number`